wangerekaharun/JetpackUnpslash/README.md

 ## Using Unsplash API

+Register and get your ACCESS KEY from unsplash [here](https://unsplash.com/developers).
+There are well detailed instuctions on how to create an app and get your access key.

-Start by creating a resource file for your secrets called res/values/secrets.xml with a string pair unsplash_access_key value:
+After you get the access key, start by creating a resource file for your secrets called res/values/secrets.xml with a string pair unsplash_access_key value:
 ```
 <!-- Inside of `res/values/secrets.xml` -->
 <?xml version="1.0" encoding="utf-8"?>